What is Alprolix and how is it used?

 |80–100||Consider a repeat dose after 6–10 hours and then every 24 hours for the first 3 days.

-ALPROLIX™ dosing for perioperative management is provided in Table 2.
+ALPROLIX dosing for perioperative management is provided in Table 2.

 |Type of Surgery||Circulating Factor IX Level Required (IU/dL or % of normal)||Dosing Interval (hours)|

-- The recommended starting regimens are either 50 IU/kg once weekly, or 100 IU/kg once every 10 days.
+- The recommended starting regimens for adults and adolescents ≥12 years of age are either 50 IU/kg once weekly, or 100 IU/kg once every 10 days.

 - Use aseptic technique (clean and germ-free) and a flat work surface during the reconstitution procedure.

-- Allow the vial of ALPROLIX™ and the pre-filled diluent syringe to reach room temperature before use.
+- Allow the vial of ALPROLIX, containing the white to off-white lyophilized powder and the prefilled diluent syringe to reach room temperature before use.